quuppalabs/samples-qpe-mapview-rest/README.md

 # mapview-rest
-The classic map view implementation in JavaScript, using Quuppa Positioning Engine REST API.
+Sample map-view implementations using Quuppa Positioning Engine REST APIs.

+## Documentation ToDo
+- What is it?
+- How to use this repo?
+- What are the pre-requisites?
+- About currently available sample implementation (JS)